AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 # Saving resolvent modes options (integer 1 <= SaveResultsOpt <= 2)
 SaveResultsOpt:   1

+# Input forcing flag (boolean)
+# The input forcing directory must exist before the simulation if true, otherwise ignored
+InputForcingFlg:  false
+# Input forcing directory when "InputForcing = True" (string)
+# This directory is defined as RootDir/InputForcingDir
+InputForcingDir:  /path/to/F_hat # expected a matrix saved in binary format, size must match N x (k x Nw)

+# Input weight flag (boolean)
+# The input weight directory must exist before the simulation if true, otherwise ignored
+InputWeightFlg:   false
+# Input weight directory when "InputWeightFlg = True" (string)
+# This directory is defined as RootDir/InputWeightDir
+InputWeightDir:   /path/to/W_q_sqrt # expected a matrix saved in binary format, size must be N x N

+# Output weight flag (boolean)
+# The input weight directory must exist before the simulation if true, otherwise ignored
+OutputWeightFlg:  false
+# Output weight directory when when "OutputWeightFlg = True" (string)
+# This directory is defined as RootDir/OutputWeightDir
+OutputWeightDir:  /path/to/W_f_sqrt_inv # expected a matrix saved in binary format, size must be N x N

+# Input matrix flag (boolean)
+# The input matrix directory must exist before the simulation if true, otherwise ignored
+InputMatrixFlg:   false
+# Input matrix directory when when "InputMatrixFlg = True" (string)
+# This directory is defined as RootDir/InputMatrixDir
+InputMatrixDir:   /path/to/B # expected a matrix saved in binary format, size must be N x NB

+# Output matrix flag (boolean)
+# The output matrix directory must exist before the simulation if true, otherwise ignored
+OutputMatrixFlg:  false
+# Output matrix directory when when "OutputMatrixFlg = True" (string)
+# This directory is defined as RootDir/OutputMatrixDir
+OutputMatrixDir:  /path/to/C # expected a matrix saved in binary format, size must be Nc x N

 # Runs the transient simulation if true, otherwise RSVD-delta-t will run (boolean)
 TransRun:         false